 In the period between WWI and WWII the fledgling Soviet USSR had also tried to develop its own air fighting capability, but its strategic bomber fleet was dated.
 On the ground the Russians were unrivalled in terms of tank technology and other heavy weapons, however, their command of the skies was limited.
 Josef Stalin looked to the West and realised that what the USSR lacked was the expertise to rival the USA.

-Strained relations between the USSR and Allied forces took a turn for the better when the non-aggression pact signed by both Hitler and Stalin was reneged upon by the Nazi regime in June 1941.
+Strained relations between the USSR and Allied forces took a turn for the better when the non-aggression pact signed by both Hitler and Stalin was reneged upon by the Axis regime in June 1941.
 Hitler’s invasion of Russia, Operation Barbarossa, sent shockwaves through the region and spurred the USSR to request military aid from both the UK and USA.

 The US Air force was happy to send the Russians their Bell P-39 Airacobra fighter planes, which were widely disliked by American pilots.
 By comparison the Soviet Air Force ended up recording the highest number of kills attributed to any USAF fighter plane, in any conflict.